Cheng-DX/formula-editor/README.md

 #### New Features

 - `CompeletelyContains`: In this release, formulas' or data's `codes` **can** compeletely contain the `code` of other data or formula. `Beta test`.
+- `Quick Insert`:  Use alt/ctrl+enter to insert the first formula/data
+- `New Filter Function`: Rewrite filter function, it will show all items contains input value in order

 **Full Changelog**: https://github.com/Cheng-DX/formula-editor/compare/v0.3.2...v0.4.0-beta